Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Introduction

 The idea to verify satisfiability of \smtnta in such a way, is not new~\cite{ATVApaper}.
 However, the formulation as the problem of searching for a certificate is.
 In addition to the possibility of independent verification, such a formulation makes the corresponding search problem explicit.
 This allows us to introduce new, efficient search heuristics that guide the algorithm toward finding a certificate and prevent the procedure from getting stuck in computation that later turns out to not to lead to success.

-We have implemented our method in the tool \ugotNL~\cite{ATVApaper} and present computational experiments with different heuristics configurations over a wide variety of \nta benchmarks.
-The experimental results show that this new version of \ugotNL outperforms the previous version, making it---to the best of our knowledge---the most effective solver for proving satisfiability of \nta problems.
+The experimental results are based on our implementation in the tool~\ugotNL~\cite{ATVApaper}.
+We compare different heuristic configurations over a wide variety of \nta benchmarks.
+The benchmarks also demonstrate that this new version of \ugotNL outperforms the previous version, making it---to the best of our knowledge---the most effective solver for proving satisfiability of \nta problems.

 It is possible to integrate the resulting method into a conflict-driven clause learning (CDCL) type SMT solver~\cite{ATVApaper}.
 However, in order to keep the focus of the paper on the concern of certificate search, we ignore this possibility, here.